 Everyone has a different system here, so just go with what works best for you.
 If there are just two people, we find that two or three hours on, two or three hours off works quite well, we try and stretch it out if we can to give the other person some more rest.
 If you have three people, then two hours on, four hours off is a luxury!
 If it gets rough, then we might go down to one hour on and one hour off.

 Ensure the person on watch knows when to call the skipper for help.
 Time your watches so that the inexperienced crew aren’t on watch when transitting shipping lanes, or making landfall.
+The skipper needs to fully trust the crew so they get enough rest.

 If you have trouble staying awake, set an alarm that only the on-watch person can hear, to wake you up every 20 minutes.
 They reckon that it takes just 20 minutes from the time that a ship travelling at 20kts can be seen on the horizon until it runs you over…